Koigor97/Koigor97/README.md

 ---

-**Samuel** is my given name but I like my tribal name more, **"Koigor"**.
+**Samuel** is my given name but you can call me **"Koigor"**.
 It means _**fight the war**_.
-I was born toward the end of my country's civil war.
 I'm a Sierra Leonean from the Republic of Sierra Leone (West Africa).
-Home to beautiful people and beaches.

 ---

 I am student (online) of 🎓 [Brigham Young University](https://www.byu.edu) through the [BYU PathwayWorldwide Program](https://www.byupathway.org)
 The goal ⚽ is to be a Software Developer 👨🏾‍💻 and this repository is a timeline of my journey in achieving that goal.
 It houses repositories of programming languages learned, technical skills aquired, and projects built.
-My degree is in Software Development - and it's a Certificate-First structure.
-My first certificate (on going) is in Web and Computer Programming.
-However, I do take extra courses that is needed to attain my goal, because the tech world is never static, it's always up to something 😆
+My degree is in Software Development.

 ---